-"Sir we must respond in kind."
+"Sir, we must respond in kind."
 The general said gravely.

-"Sir it won't go through," Ella panicked.
+"Sir, it won't go through," Ella panicked.

 "There's no connection I think the WIFI's down, sir!"
-She said frantically tapping the reload button.
+She said, frantically tapping the reload button.

 "Shit somebody get the IT people on this!"
-The president ordered.
+The President ordered.

 "Is there an IT department here?"
 Someone enquired.

-They all scattered from the table elated about the importance of their new responsibilities, but tt was too late; their connection had been permanently severed.
+They all scattered from the table elated about the importance of their new responsibilities, but it was too late; their connection had been permanently severed.
 The vast digital universe made of billions of people connected by server hubs had been demolished and imploded into nothingness and took with it the executive branch presiding over the end of the world.